InnerView-Ultrasound/aio-setup/NEW.md

    --volume /var/run/docker.sock:/var/run/docker.sock:ro \
    nextcloud/all-in-one:latest
    ```
-   This single command will install docker and AIO in reverse proxy mode!
-As with any other command, carefully read over it and try your best to understand it before running it.
-This may take a few minutes.
+   These  The last command may take a few minutes.
 When it's finished, you should see a success message, saying "Initial startup of Nextcloud All-in-One complete!".
 Now exit the console session with `Ctrl + ]`.
 This concludes the setup for this particular VM.

    ---
 6. Go ahead and run through steps 1-4 again in order to set up your second VM.
 When you're finished, proceed down to step 6.
 (Note: If you downloaded the Ubuntu .iso and no longer want it, you may delete it now.)